glblcd/material/intro-to-raspberry-pi/PITCHME.md

 +++
 ## What is the Raspberry Pi?
-* We're using the second version
+* We're using the third version
-* Raspberry Pi "B":
+* Raspberry Pi 3 Model B:
   * 1.2 GHz 64-bit quad-core ARM CPU
   * 1 GB DDR2 RAM
   * MicroSD card slot for OS & storage
+  * 2.5 A power supply

 +++
 ## What is the Raspberry Pi?